Grow Creator Field Notes

 Fourth, watch the 48-hour data on that one upload.
 Beauty videos make 60-70% of their first-week views in the first 48 hours, so you'll know fast.

 This is the workflow Channel X-Ray is built around — it pinpoints the single bottleneck capping your channel's growth right now, with proof from your own video data, so you're not guessing which variable to fix first.
-Once you know the bottleneck, Idea Engine gives you pre-shoot blueprints for the next 3-5 uploads tuned to what already works on your specific channel.
+Once you know the bottleneck, Viral Radar lets you search a topic and surfaces real videos already going viral in it — the ones outrunning their own channel's usual reach — so you can remix proven winners for your next few uploads.

 View crashes feel personal but they're almost always mechanical.
 The beauty niche moves fast, the thumbnail meta shifts every quarter, and the algorithm is unsentimental about who it rewards.
 The creators who recover are the ones who diagnose accurately and ship one focused correction at a time.